 Reconciling opposing trends in educational inequality: We have discussed mechanisms that suggest that the rise in overall economic inequality observed in a number of high-income economies in recent decades should result in higher educational inequality.
-There is, indeed, clear evidence that parental inputs of money and time have become more unequal across the income scale in different countries (Corak, 2013; Doepke and Zilibotti, 2019; Kornrich and Furstenberg, 2012; Ramey and Ramey, 2010; Schneider et al., 2018).
+There is, indeed, clear evidence that parental inputs of money and time have become more unequal across the income scale in different countries (Ramey and Ramey 2010; Kornrich and Furstenberg 2012; Corak 2013; Schneider, Hastings, and LaBriola 2018; Doepke and Zilibotti 2019).
 Nevertheless, measures of educational inequality based on attainment or test scores often suggest little change in overall educational inequality.
 There are three main possibilities for reconciling the opposing trends in the inequality of educational inputs and outcomes.
 First, it may take time for the change in inequality in inputs to be fully reflected in outcomes, in which case we should expect educational inequality to rise in the near future.
-Second, the change in inequality in inputs does push toward higher educational inequality, but may have been offset by a more equal provision of other inputs (such as public schooling inputs).
-Third, the parental inputs that have been increasing quickly among richer parents are relatively unproductive or run into strongly diminishing returns.^{au} Which of these channels is dominant has important implications for future trends in overall inequality, social mobility, and the desirability of potential policy responses.
+Second, the change in inequality in inputs does push towards higher educational inequality, but may have been offset by a more equal provision of other inputs (such as public schooling inputs).
+Third, the parental inputs that have been increasing quickly among richer parents are relatively unproductive or run into strongly diminishing returns.
+Which of these channels is dominant has important implications for future trends in overall inequality, social mobility, and the desirability of potential policy responses.

 Our survey has focused on evidence on educational inequality in high-income economies.
-Yet, the majority of the world's children live in low- and middle-income countries where, given generally lower living standards, the consequences of inequality can be even more marked.^{av} While most of the issues discussed here apply to these settings, additional factors to consider include the role of child labor, nutrition, and the varying quality of formal education.
+Yet, the majority of the world's children live in low- and middle-income countries where, given generally lower living standards, the consequences of inequality can be even more marked.
+While most of the issues discussed here apply to these settings, additional factors to consider include the role of child labor, nutrition, and the varying quality of formal education.
 Much work remains to be done to examine the causes and consequences of educational inequality on a global scale.